yuntaoL/ColoredQRCode/README.md

 ## Error Handling

-If the input data is too long for the selected QR code type, a `QRCodeDataTooLongError` is raised.
+If the input data is too long for the selected QR code type or error correction level, a `QRCodeDataTooLongError` is raised.

 ## Requirements